quintinbland/sabot3/README.md

 * UI connects the wallet.
 * Participant enters the amount of `USDT` they want to stake.
 * Participant clicks on the stake button to execute the stake.
-* UI effects a transfer of `USDT` from the participants wallet to the SabotStaking smart contract.
+* UI effects a transfer of `USDT` from the participants wallet to the `SabotStaking` smart contract.
-* SabotStaking smart contract mints an amount of `CLOG` proportional to the amount of `USDT` that was staked.
+* `SabotStaking` smart contract mints an amount of `CLOG` proportional to the amount of `USDT` that was staked.
-* SabotStaking smart contract assigns the minted `CLOG` to the wallet that staked the `USDT`.
+* `SabotStaking` smart contract assigns the minted `CLOG` to the wallet that staked the `USDT`.
-* SabotStaking smart contract emits an event that indicates staking occurred.
+* `SabotStaking` smart contract emits an event that indicates staking occurred.
 * UI confirms swap has occured by looking at the transaction receipt and confirming that the Staking event exists and indicates the amount of `CLOG` received from the staking.

 #### **Verification**
 * Participant wallet `USDT` balance is decremented by the amount that was staked.
 * Participant wallet `CLOG` balance is increased by an amount proportional to what was staked.
-* SabotStaking smart contract `USDT` balance is increased by the amount that was staked.
+* `SabotStaking` smart contract `USDT` balance is increased by the amount that was staked.

 ---

-### SCENARIO - Arbitrage Trading
+### SCENARIO | Arbitrage Trading

 #### **Objective**
-The bot is able to send trade orders to the StakingSmart contract and the staking contract executes trade on chain.
+The `bot` is able to send trade orders to the `Staking` Smart contract and the `staking` contract executes trade on chain.

 #### **Prerequisites**
-* Bot has an eth wallet in order to send transactions to the blockchain.
+* `Bot` has an eth wallet in order to send transactions to the blockchain.
-* Bot wallet is funded with sufficient eth to be able to execute swap transactions.
+* `Bot wallet` is funded with sufficient eth to be able to execute swap transactions.
-* SabotStaking smart contract is deployed.
+* `SabotStaking` smart contract is deployed.
-* Bot has SabotStaking contract address and ABI.
+* `Bot` has SabotStaking contract address and ABI.
-* Bot wallet was authorized as the `SABOT_TRADER` role in the SabotStaking smart contract.
+* `Bot wallet` was authorized as the `SABOT_TRADER` role in the SabotStaking smart contract.
-* Sabot Trading Monitor is listening to events emitted by SabotStaking.
+* `Sabot Trading Monitor` is listening to events emitted by SabotStaking.
-* SabotStaking smart contract is set up with the Curve Pool address.
+* `SabotStaking` smart contract is set up with the Curve Pool address.
-* SabotStaking smart contract is set up with the token address to pool index mapping.
+* `SabotStaking` smart contract is set up with the token address to pool index mapping.

 #### **Requirements**
-* Sabot bot python program makes a call to the swap method of the SabotStaking smart contract.
+* Sabot `bot` python program makes a call to the swap method of the `SabotStaking` smart contract.
-* Sabot smart contract translates from token address to pool index.
+* `Sabot` smart contract translates from token address to pool index.
-* SabotStaking smart contract calls `Curve Pool exchange` function to execute swap.
+* `SabotStaking` smart contract calls `Curve Pool exchange` function to execute swap.
-* SabotStaking emits an event that swap has occurred.
+* `SabotStaking` emits an event that swap has occurred.
-* Sabot Trading Monitor shows the swap event.
+* `Sabot Trading Monitor` shows the swap event.

 #### **Verification**
 * Swap event is observed in the Sabot Trading Monitor.

 ---

-### SCENARIO - Tokenomics  (Not MVP)
+### SCENARIO | Tokenomics  (Not MVP)

 #### **Objective**
-Demonstrate that the CLOG is effective at:
+Demonstrate that the `CLOG` is effective at:
 - representing participant ownership stake.
 - tracking participant porportional value.
 #### **Prerequisites**
-* SabotStaking smart contract is deployed.
+* `SabotStaking` smart contract is deployed.
-* SabotStaking smart contract has a portfolio of USDT tokens (stretch goal to also have sUSD, though not MVP).
+* `SabotStaking` smart contract has a portfolio of `USDT tokens` (stretch goal to also have sUSD, though not MVP).
-* SabotStaking has participants and there is an amount of CLOG tokens in circulation.
+* `SabotStaking` has participants and there is an amount of `CLOG tokens` in circulation.
-* SabotStaking has a method to calculate and return token price.
+* `SabotStaking` has a method to calculate and return token price.
 * 2 participants with `CLOGs`.
 #### **Requirements**
 * Get initial `CLOG` price.
-* Artificially increase portfolio value by transferring a quantity of USDT to SabotStaking smart contract.
+* Artificially increase portfolio value by transferring a quantity of `USDT` to `SabotStaking` smart contract.
 * Get subsequent `CLOG` price.
 #### **Verification**
-* Initial CLOG price accurately reflects SabotStaking portfolio value / CLOG tokens in circulation.
+* Initial `CLOG` price accurately reflects SabotStaking portfolio value / `CLOG tokens` in circulation.
-* Each participant share and value is accuretly represented by amount of CLOG tokens each have and price of tokens.
+* Each participant share and value is accuretly represented by amount of `CLOG tokens` each have and price of tokens.
-* After increase, CLOG price accurately reflects SabotStaking portfolio value / CLOG tokens in circulation.
+* After increase, `CLOG` price accurately reflects SabotStaking portfolio value / `CLOG tokens` in circulation.
-* Each participant share is unaffected by increase in price, but increase in value is relfected in CLOG increase in price.
+* Each participant share is unaffected by increase in price, but increase in value is relfected in `CLOG` increase in price.

 ---

-### SCENARIO - Deployment
+### SCENARIO | Deployment

 #### **Objective**
 There are dependencies that will need to be configured properly.
 To minimize cost, a deployment contract will be used.
 All on chain configuration will be effected through the deployment contract.

 To minimize cost, on-chain configuration will be prioritized over off chain configuration and only one deployment transaction should be needed.

 The resulting smart contract ensures asset safety and prevents rug pull or any other adverse action by any nefarious actor.

 #### **Prerequisites**
-* `CLOG` token contract is compiled.
+* `CLOG token` contract is compiled.
 * `SabotStaking` contract is compiled.
 * `Bot wallet` address is available.
 * `USDT token` address is available.
 * `USDT token index` in `Curve Pool` is available.
 * `sUSD token` address is available.
 * `sUSD token index` in `Curve Pool` is available.
-* `Curve Pool` smart contract is deployed and pool contract address is available.
+* `Curve Pool` smart contract is deployed and `Curve pool` contract address is available.
 * `Multisig wallet` is available  (needs more elaboration).

 #### **Requirements**
 * Multisig contract deploys the deployment contract.
     * passes in the following:
-        * bot wallet address.
+        * `bot wallet` address.
-        * mapping of coin address to pool index.
+        * mapping of `coin` address to `pool` index.
-        * curve pool address.
+        * `curve pool` address.

 * deployment contract deploys the SabotStaking contract and gets its address.
-    * set the bot address as the SabotStaking `TRADER_ROLE` in constructor.
+    * set the `bot` address as the SabotStaking `TRADER_ROLE` in constructor.
-    * set the Curve Pool address in constructor.
+    * set the `Curve Pool` address in constructor.
     * set coin to pool integr mapping in the constructor.

 * deployment contract deploys the `CLOG` token contract and gets its address.
-    * set the SabotStaking contract address as the `CLOG MINTER_ROLE` in constructor.
+    * set the `SabotStaking` contract address as the `CLOG MINTER_ROLE` in constructor.

 #### **Verification**
-* SabotStaking contract is deployed.
+* `SabotStaking` contract is deployed.
-* Clog token contract is deployed.
+* `Clog token` contract is deployed.
-* bot wallet address has the `SABOT_TRADER` role.
+* `bot wallet` address has the `SABOT_TRADER` role.
 * No other addresses have the `SABOT_TRADER` role.
-* SabotStaking smart contract address has the `CLOG_MINTER` role.
+* `SabotStaking` smart contract address has the `CLOG_MINTER` role.
 * No other addresses have the `CLOG_MINTER` role.
 * The other scenarios can be performed as expected.